 “The laser feels like a quick pinch, or a shot with a rubber band,” Kevin said.
 “After the procedure, it feels like sunburn a bit while it’s bruised.
 But after a few days or a week, all pain is gone.”

-Each laser treatment can cause minor swelling and bruising lasting four to five days, but this is necessary for the skin to clear.
+Each port-wine stain laser treatment can cause minor swelling and bruising lasting four to five days, but this is necessary for the skin to clear.
 As the affected skin heals, it simultaneously lightens the port-wine stain.
-Laser treatment appointments must be spaced out every four to six weeks to allow proper healing time, and treatments are usually halted in the summer due to tan skin’s interference with the laser’s efficacy.
+Appointments must be spaced out every four to six weeks to allow proper healing time, and treatments are usually halted in the summer due to tan skin’s interference with the laser’s efficacy.

 “For conditions like rosacea or telangiectasia on the face, the treatment only causes minor redness,” Dr. Olasz Harken said.
-“But for port-wine stains, the laser treatment setting is purpuric, meaning that it causes bruising.
+“But the port-wine stain laser treatment setting is purpuric, meaning that it causes bruising.
 So the patient has a bit of ‘down time’ after each session.
 However, the skin does get better after each treatment, as the laser destroys more vessels that are not supposed to be there.”

 Kevin had 14 treatments in total, driving from Oshkosh to Milwaukee for each one.
 His port-wine stain has lightened significantly, especially when compared to its appearance at his consultation.
 He is no longer getting those stares he once received, giving him a nice confidence boost while out in public.
 Based on the results and positive experience he had, he would recommend the FORME Aesthetic and Vein Center to anybody seeking skin treatment.